-Table 2-2: U.S. wind power rankings: top 25 states (Data source: DOE [12], EIA [15])
+Table 2-2: U.S. wind power rankings: top 25 states (Data source: LBNL [11], EIA [14])

 The U.S. has significant wind energy potential.
 NREL estimates the potential capacity that could be installed on available windy land areas across the U.S. is approximately 11 million MW, and the annual wind energy that could be generated from this potential capacity is approximately 33 million gigawatt hours (GWh).
-This is approximately eight times the electricity generated from all sources in the U.S. in 2019 [16, 17].
+This is approximately eight times the 4,115,540 GWh electricity generated from all sources in the U.S. in 2021 [15, 16].
 Figure 2-11 shows the distribution of the wind resource.

-Figure 2-11: 100-meter U.S. wind resource map (Source: DOE [18])
+Figure 2-11: 100-meter U.S. wind resource map (Source: DOE [17])

 As can be seen in Figure 2-11 there is an abundance of wind energy resources along the U.S. coast lines and in the Great Lakes.
 Offshore winds tend to be of higher speed and steadier relative to onshore wind.
 According to a 2016 DOE assessment, the technically feasible capacity of offshore wind in the U.S. is approximately 2,000 GW and is capable of generating 7,200,000 GWh in a year.
-This is more than one and a half times the 4,118,050 GWh of electricity generated from all generation resources in the U.S. in 2019 [19].
+This is more than one and a half times the 4,115,540 GWh of electricity generated from all generation resources in the U.S. in 2021 [18].

-The prospects for installation of offshore wind projects has improved substantially this year.
-In March 2021 the final approval to begin construction for the 800 MW Vineyard Wind Farm located off of the coast of Massachusetts was issued by the Federal Government's Bureau of Ocean Energy Management.
+The outlook for offshore wind projects improved substantially last year with the beginning of the construction of the first commercial-scale offshore wind farm, the 800 MW Vineyard Wind Farm located off of the coast of Massachusetts in November of 2021.
+The farm had received its final approval by the Federal Government's Bureau of Ocean Energy Management in March 2021.
+The construction of the Vineyard Wind Farm is expected to be fully completed in 2023.
 In addition, in March 2021 President Biden set a goal to install 30 GW of offshore wind generating capacity by the year 2030 and in May 2021 the state of California signed an agreement with the federal government to advance offshore wind farms off of the coast of California.
-The first U.S. offshore wind farm, the 30 MW Block Island Wind farm off of the coast of Rhode Island, was commissioned by the wind developer Deepwater Wind in 2016 [20, 21].
+The first U.S. offshore wind farm, the 30 MW Block Island Wind farm off of the coast of Rhode Island, was commissioned by the wind developer Deepwater Wind in 2016.
+The second one was a 12 MW pilot project in Virginia close to Virginia Beach known as The Coastal Virginia Offshore Wind project.
+[19-22].